Hepatitis -C is a huge danger in tattooing for the tattooist as well as the tattooee.

 Much of the work done by tattooist is to repair or redo tattoos that were administered in prison or jail.
 80% of the prison population is infected with Hep-C.

-75% of the people who have Hep-C are Vietnam veterans who are also a large part of the tattooed community.
+75% of the people who have Hep-C are military veterans who are also a large part of the tattooed community.

-When a tattooist work he or she will wear rubber or latex gloves and that works fine as long as the gloves aren’t penetrated by the needle.
+When a tattooist works he or she will wear rubber or latex gloves and that works fine as long as the gloves aren’t penetrated by the needle.

 However it inevitable that sooner or later a tattooist will puncture their glove while tattooing.